team-blackhole/readme/go.md

 ## HTTP

-for most of basic usecases, the default `net/http` pkg will be all what u need. no need for searching around and try any web frameworks for Golang.
+for most of basic usecases, the default `net/http` pkg will be all what u need. no need for searching around and trying any web frameworks for Golang.

 ### http server